calebstreight/ticket-lifecycle/README.md

 <h2>Lifecycle Stages</h2>

 - The first process of ticket lifecycle is 'Intake'.
-This stage is when someone would first submit a ticket either reporting a problem or wanting information.
+This stage is when someone would first submit a ticket either reporting a problem or requesting information.
 (Shown below)

 ![image](https://github.com/calebstreight/ticket-lifecycle/assets/162412951/61c60f03-d67f-453a-9c35-bb7255ca4e59)